dhgutteridge/Brew-Distance/README.rst

 points of difference.
 This implementation is useful for cases where real-time performance is not a consideration, but re-weighting edit types or the post-processing evaluation of edit steps is a requirement.
-(Also, it could be used as a sample implementation for educational purposes.)
+(Also, as it's a simple, pure Python implementation, it could be easily customized, and it could be used as a sample implementation for educational purposes.)

 Under Python 2, all non-Unicode strings are converted to UTF-8 encoding to ensure multi-byte characters are treated correctly.
 There are no